MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Conclusion

 \section{Conclusion}

 \miniftwofdafny\ represents the first exploration of auto-active verification for pure mathematical reasoning, a domain traditionally dominated by interactive theorem provers.
-Our results demonstrate an effective division of labor: LLMs provide high-level guidance while SMT-backed automation handles low-level details.
-This paradigm leverages the complementary strengths of automated reasoning and modern language models.
-Looking forward, we anticipate convergence between auto-active verification and interactive theorem proving—recent developments like Lean's \texttt{grind} tactic already demonstrate this trend.
+Our results show that the underlying verification paradigm materially affects AI proof-generation benchmarks: SMT-backed automation can discharge a large routine fragment directly, and LLMs can extend this baseline by supplying proof structure.
+This does not make Dafny a replacement for Lean-style formal mathematics, whose expressiveness and libraries are substantially richer.
+Rather, it highlights a complementary point in the design space.
+Looking forward, we anticipate convergence between auto-active verification and interactive theorem proving—recent developments like Lean's \texttt{grind} tactic, Loom's Velvet framework ~\citep{gladshtein2026foundational} and Strata's unified platform of intermediate representations in Lean \cite{strata} already demonstrate this trend.
 Our work suggests a promising path toward accessible, AI-assisted formal verification that exploits this synergy.